Selsdon Baptist Church is a Registered Charity No. 1126971 Copyright Selsdon Baptist Church 2009 -

 Follow on Facebook

 We hope anyone who comes to our services feels comfortable and welcome.
 If you have never been to church before, or haven't been for a long time, this page tells you what to expect.
 This page describes Sunday morning services at the main church building in Addington Road.
-We also hold Sunday morning services at Greenvale Primary School, which are a bit different -

 As you arrive you will be greeted at the door by a steward.
 They will say hello, offer you a sheet with church information, and can answer any questions you might have.
 Please feel free to take a seat where-